Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: A Strengthening of Dilworth's Theorem and its Connection to the Minimum Conflict-Free Row Split Problem

 On the other hand, a simple application of Dilworth's theorem shows that the monotonicity assumption is not necessary in the case of $0,1$-weight functions. \end{remark} \end{sloppypar}

 Lemma~\ref{lem:theLowerBound} and Theorem~\ref{thm:min-max} imply the following.

-\begin{corollary} can be solved optimally in time $O(|V(D)|^{7/2})$.
+\begin{corollary} can be solved optimally in time $\widetilde{\mathcal{O}}(|V(D)|^{\omega+1})$.
 More specifically, in the stated time a minimum price chain partition $P$ of $D$ can be found with the additional property that $|P| = {\it wdt}(D)$ (hence $P$ is simultaneously a minimum price chain partition and a minimum size chain partition of $D$). \end{corollary}

-Let us note that a variant of the {\sc MinimumPriceChainPartition} problem in which the chains used in the partition have to be of bounded size was studied by Moonen and Spieksma~in~\cite{MR2386521}.
-Contrary to the unrestricted case, which is polynomially solvable (by Corollary~\ref{cor:min-price-chain-partition-algorithm}), Moonen and Spieksma showed that the ``chain-bounded'' version of the problem is \apx-hard.
+Two remarks are in order here, showing that the result of Corollary~\ref{cor:min-price-chain-partition-algorithm} is sharp in two ways.
+First, let us note that the variant of the {\sc MinimumPriceChainPartition} problem in which the chains used in the partition have to be of bounded size was studied by Moonen and Spieksma~in~\cite{MR2386521}, who described a practical application encountered at Bruynzeel Storage Systems, a manufacturing company in the Netherlands, to a problem of optimally loading pallets on a truck.\footnote{The upper bound on the size of chains relates to the fact that trucks are of bounded height.} Moonen and Spieksma referred to the problem as ``Minimum Weight Partition into $B$-chains'' (where $B$ is the upper bound on the size of the chains) and showed that the problem is \apx-hard even in the case of unit weights, strengthening the previous \np-hardness result from~\cite{MR1380086}.

+Second, the variant of {\sc MinimumPriceChainPartition} where the weight function $\smallPi$ is not restricted to be monotone is \np-hard.
+This follows from the fact that the Weighted Coloring problem is \np-hard in the class of interval graphs, as shown by Escoffier et al.~\cite{MR2195353}.
+The input to the Weighted Coloring problem is a graph $G = (V,E)$ and a weight function $\smallPi:V \to \Zplus$ and the task is to find a partition $\mathcal{I}$ of $V$ into independent sets minimizing the value of $\sum_{I\in \mathcal{I}}\max_{v\in I}\smallPi_v$.
+The Weighted Coloring problem in interval graphs finds applications in distributed computing in transportation networks and in dynamic storage allocation in computer processes~\cite{MR1439871}.
+Given an interval graph $G=(V,E)$ represented by an interval model $(I_v = [a_v,b_v]:v\in V)$ and a weight function $\smallPi:V \to \Zplus$, the Weighted Coloring problem given $(G,\smallPi)$ is equivalent to the problem of finding a chain partition of the DAG with vertex set $V$ and arc set $\{(u,v): b_u<a_v\}$ of minimum price with respect to $\smallPi$.
+The claimed \np-hardness follows.